 I’ve leaned a lot from these two over the years: how to write in teams, how to publish serialized fiction, and how to profit with publishing.
 They also run the self-publishing podcast, and authored “Write, Publish, Repeat.”

 Hugh Howey has become a household name (at least in self-publishing circles).
-There are few authors who have been as successful, and fewer that maintain an active blog and discuss active issues in publishing and marketing books. www.hughhowey.com
+There are few authors who have been as successful, and fewer that maintain an active blog and discuss active issues in publishing and marketing books.
+He’s also really supportive of newer indie authors. www.hughhowey.com

 Jane Friedman is a publishing insider, teaching at the university of Virginia and also running some courses with Writer’s Digest.
 She’s an expert in digital media and the future of authorship, and seems to be one of the few people with a traditional publishing background focused on helping self-publishing authors.
 Check out her website: janefriedman.com